mpoiriert/draw/packages/aws-tool-kit/README.md

 Allowing to ignore a command if it's not the newest instance in a pool of instance base on it's role.

-Sometime it's complex to configure cron that should be executed only on one instance in a pool of server that are auto scaling.
+Sometimes it's complex to configure cron that should be executed only on one instance in a pool of server that are auto-scaling.
 A good way to do that is to check if the current instance is the newest one, that way only one instance can be the newest at a specific time.

     bin/console acme:purge-database --aws-newest-instance-role=prod